PB101: Hacking the Invisible

 The occult magician and the hacker/inventor both attempt to break open conventional ways of working with the forces that shape our lives.

 Peter Bebergal will take participants through the history of how human beings have attempted to interact with the otherworldly using technology to ‘hack’ the machine of the universe.
-Stemming from a class originally given at the Miskatonic Institute of Horror Studies, this presentation will cover The legend of the golem; automata and the uncanny valley; magic lanterns and natural magic; spirit photography; electronic voice phenomena; and the dreamachine.
+Stemming from a class originally given at the Miskatonic Institute of Horror Studies, this presentation will cover the legend of the golem, automata, and the uncanny valley; magic lanterns and natural magic; and spirit photography and electronic voice phenomena.
 Belief in the supernatural is not a prerequisite to enchantment.
 Technology has long offered means through which we can engage with our occult imagination.

 Schedule